dannyvex/vex-bp-benchmarks/README.md

 # VEX BP Benchmarks
-This is a collection of VEX contracts and utilities in use by the ProIt Lab.
+This is a collection of VEX contracts and utilities in use by the ProItLab.

 ## Benchmarks